 - Teasdale won the first Pulitzer Prize for Poetry in 1918.

-- Sara Teasdale committed suicide by overdosing sleeping pills.
+- Sara Teasdale committed suicide by overdosing on sleeping pills.

 - She was homeschooled until she was nine years old.